 A link to the Paycheck to Paycheck database is available on NHC’s home page at www.nhc.org.
 To access the database directly, please go to www.nhc.org/paycheck/.

-Paycheck to Paycheck database produces results two charts: homeownership affordability and rental affordability.
-The homeownership chart shows the income needed to qualify for the median priced home in the metropolitan area and compares that income to what workers in the selected occupations actually earn.
+The Paycheck to Paycheck database produces results two charts: homeownership affordability and rental affordability.
+The homeownership chart shows the income needed to purchase a median-priced home in the metropolitan area and compares that income to what workers in the selected occupations actually earn.
 The rental chart shows the amount a worker needs to earn to afford a one- or two-bedroom rental unit—that is, so that rent does not exceed the generally accepted standard of 30 percent of income.
 This wage is then compared to the median wage actually earned by workers in the metro area(s).

 The Center strives to include as many metropolitan areas as possible, but limits on data availability and size of the database mean we can’t cover all geographic areas in the country.
 However, Paycheck to Paycheck does provide a template that can be used for similar analyses in metropolitan areas, counties, cities, or other communities of any size.

 See our Step-by-Step Instructions on how to produce a Paycheck to Paycheck analysis for your community.

 Paycheck to Paycheck is produced by the Center for Housing Policy, a division of the National Housing Conference (NHC), which specializes in developing solutions through research.
 In partnership with NHC and its members, the Center works to broaden understanding of the nation’s housing challenges and to examine the impact of policies and programs developed to address these needs.

 Combining research and practical, real-world expertise, the Center helps to develop effective policy solutions at the national, state and local levels that increase the availability of affordable homes.

 The 2013 edition of Paycheck to Paycheck was produced with the support of the John D. and Catherine T. MacArthur Foundation; however any opinions or conclusions expressed are those of the authors alone.

-At present, the Center is updating the database biannually.
-In the past we have updated the database only once each year.
+At present, the Center is updating the database once a year.
+In the past we have occasionally updated the database biannually.